The Price-Pareto growth model of networks with community structure: New model

 \paragraph{Iterative formula.} We can formulate a general recurrence relation:

-where $\Acc_i^{(t)}(\ell)$ denotes the expected accidental income of the node $\ell$ at local turn $t$ assuming that $\ell$ belongs to the community $i$.
 To calculate $\Acc_i^{(t)}(\ell)$, we make a few observations: \begin{enumerate} \item At the local turn $t-1$, we know that there are exactly $t-1$ vertices in the community $i$.
 Unfortunately, we do not know the exact size of the whole network: let us temporarily denote it with $X$.
 Note that $X$ represents the total number of turns it took to sample exactly $t-1$ vertices from the class $i$ with probability $p_i$.
 We can thus model $X$ as coming from the negative binomial\footnote{There are notational differences for the negative binomial distribution in the literature.
 We use the version where $X$ represents the total number of trials required for $t-1$ successes, which implies that the support of $X$ is $[t-1, \infty) \cap \mathbb{N}$.} distribution $X \sim \negbin(r = t-1, p = p_i)$, i.e., the probability mass function of $X$ is given by the formula:

-\item Since the network is growing, we consider the accidental income for the node $\ell$ at each of the global turns $X+s$ for some $s \geq 0$.
+\item Since the network is growing, we consider the accidental gain for the node $\ell$ at each of the global turns $X+s$ for some $s \geq 0$.
 The variable $s$ increases as long as we do not draw a new vertex from the community $i$.
-So $(1-p_i)^{s-1}$ is the probability that the number of global steps between the local time $t-1$ and $t$ is equal to $s$. \item Since the community probabilities are independent of $X$ and $t$, we can write that the expected accidental income of the vertex $\ell$ in the global turn $X+s$ is equal to:
+So $(1-p_i)^{s-1}$ is the probability that the number of global steps between the local time $t-1$ and $t$ is equal to at least $s$. \item Since the community probabilities are independent of $X$ and $t$, we can write that the expected accidental gain of the vertex $\ell$ in the global turn $X+s$ is equal to:

 where $\langle m \rangle = \sum_{j=1}^k p_j m_j$ and $\langle \rho m \rangle = \sum_{j=1}^k p_j m_j \rho_j$.
 Note that $\langle m \rangle - \langle \rho m\rangle$ is a weighted average number of accidental citations gained.
 For brevity, we further denote it by $\langle a \rangle := \langle m \rangle - \langle \rho m \rangle$.